2ndSightLab/ai-tracker/fixed.md

 🟢 I added explicit instructions to put the base64 encoded error message in the error file ONLY.

-🟢 Kicked off five agents to fix the related projects according to those instructions...running....
+🟢 Kicked off five agents to fix the related projects according to those instructions...running....but then i set only ONE project to ultrathink and IMMEDIATELY ran out of credits.
+In the past I had 2-3 projects running in ultrathink and this did not happen.
+I don't understand this at all.

 ## 8/14/2026